ilias-stack/ZFT-COMPRESSER/README.md

 ---You chose DECOMPRESSION---

-Please enter .zft file path :C:\Users\ilyas\Downloads\TestApplication.zft
+Please enter .zft file path :path\to\YourFolder.zft

 -This file is protected with a password!
 Please type it before continuing : app